abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter04.md

 or Right Thought.
 There are three aspects of this: *nekkhamma-saṅkappa*, the aspect of renunciation or not drifting into sensuality;
-*abyāpāda-saṅkappa*, not thinking with ill will or aversion; and *avihiṁsa-saṅkappa*, thoughts of non-harming.
+*abyāpāda-saṅkappa*, not thinking with ill will or aversion; and *avihiṃsa-saṅkappa*, thoughts of non-harming.
 The last two are often equated with loving-kindness and compassion.

 For loving-kindness to arise, there have to be thoughts of non-ill will,